betu55/MyPersonalWebsite/ReadMe.txt

     - When users scroll to the botto of any page, the navigation pane is either fully or partially invisible. this is because it is not allowed to use any css atributes, like the 'position: fixed' property.

+    - In the about bape I couldn't easily make texts float next to my image so I had to use a table which makes the process tiring.

 -------------------
 3.Lessons Learnt: |